Akistolol88/Akistos-Craft-Compendium/README.md

 Installation

 Download the addon folder
-Place the RecipeBook folder into your WoW Classic addons directory:
+Place the AkistosCraftCompendium folder into your WoW Classic addons directory:

    World of Warcraft/_classic_/Interface/AddOns/AkistosCraftCompendium

 Launch WoW Classic and log in
-Type /rb or /recipebook in chat to open the interface
+Type /acr or /craftcomp in chat to open the interface

 Tech stack